Updated on December 13, 2024

 • Anyone feeling anxious about their dental visit should speak with their doctor beforehand.

 • Your doctor will be able to explain your different options for anesthesia or sedation and recommend the best choice for you.
-They will also provide instructions to follow before and after the procedure.
+They will also provide instructions on how to follow the procedure before and after.

 Dental anesthesia helps manage pain during dental procedures and surgeries.
 It blocks painful sensations in specific areas of your mouth.